cui-unige/cuso-winter-school/README.md

 ### Overview

 This Winter School presents in the form of tutorials (for non-specialists) the various principles and techniques for the modelling of knowledge and the cyber-physical systems.
-Although these two domains are distinct as research theme, we would like to show that they are complementary and that they can be inspired from each other.
+Although these two domains are distinct as research themes, we would like to show that they are complementary and that they can be inspired from each other.
 The presenters , who are renowned  researchers in their respective fields will present among other topics, formal techniques for modelling cyber-physical systems and techniques and tools for knowledge engineering.

 Furthermore, student participants are asked to bring a poster of their research work, either existing results or ongoing research that they are currently conducting.